 Mummification

 Mummification takes place in hot, dry environments.
 Bacterial proliferation may be minimal as the body dehydrates.
 The skin darkens, dries out, and becomes leathery.
-In dry environments, regardless of temperature, the process occurs easily in the fingers and toes.
-The majority of mummified bodies are discovered during the summer months or in hot, dry climates.
-Mummification can occur indoors during the winter, particularly if the heat is turned up, creating a hot, low-humidity environment.
-In the right conditions, an entire body can mummify in a matter of days to weeks.
-Once in this state, a body can be preserved for many years.
+In dry environments, the process occurs quickly in the fingers and toes regardless of temperature.
+Most mummified bodies are discovered during summer or in hot, dry climates.

 References

-- Wróblewski B, Ellis M. Eye changes after death.
+1. Wróblewski B, Ellis M. Eye changes after death.
 Br J Surg.
 1970 Jan;57(1):69-71.

-- Bardale RV, Tumram NK, Dixit PG, Deshmukh AY.
+2. Bardale RV, Tumram NK, Dixit PG, Deshmukh AY.
 Evaluation of histologic changes of the skin in postmortem period.
 Am J Forensic Med Pathol.
 2012 Dec;33(4):357-61.

-- Babapulle CJ, Jayasundera NP.
+3. Babapulle CJ, Jayasundera NP.
 Cellular changes and time since death.
 Med Sci Law.
 1993 Jul;33(3):213-22.

-- Madea B. Methods for determining time of death.
+4. Madea B. Methods for determining time of death.
 Forensic Sci Med Pathol.
 2016 Dec;12(4):451-485.

-- Henssge C, Madea B. Estimation of the time since death in the early post-mortem period.
+5. Henssge C, Madea B. Estimation of the time since death in the early post-mortem period.
 Forensic Sci Int.
 2004 Sep 10;144(2-3):167-75.

-- BATE-SMITH EC, BENDALL JR. Factors determining the time course of rigor mortis.
+6. BATE-SMITH EC, BENDALL JR. Factors determining the time course of rigor mortis.
 J Physiol.
 1949 Dec 15;110(1-2):47-65.

-- Vanezis P. Assessing hypostasis by colorimetry.
+7. Vanezis P. Assessing hypostasis by colorimetry.
 Forensic Sci Int.
 1991 Dec;52(1):1-3.